 Many homes have everyday items that could strangle or suffocate a child.
-Use our tips to find out what the risks are and what you can do to prevent them.
+Use our safety tips to find out about strangulation and suffocation risks and how to reduce them.

-- Don’t use anything to keep a dummy in your young baby’s mouth – if she can’t spit it out when she wants to, you could be putting her at risk of suffocation.
+- Don’t use anything to keep a dummy in your young baby’s mouth – if she can’t spit it out when she wants to, she could be at risk of suffocation.

-- Use a five-point harness to strap your baby firmly into a bouncinette or car restraint to prevent injuries such as slipping down and getting straps tangled around his neck.
+- Use a five-point harness to strap your baby firmly into a bouncinette or car restraint to prevent injuries such as slipping down and getting straps tangled around her neck.

 - Keep cots away from blinds and curtains – children can easily strangle themselves on the dangling curtain cords.
 Fit blinds and curtains with rods instead of cords.

 - Keep hanging mobiles out of your baby’s reach so he can’t strangle himself with them.